projectacrn/acrn-hypervisor/doc/developer-guides/hld/hv-vt-d.rst

 When a fault event occurs, a MSI is generated, so that the DMAR fault handler will be called to report the error event.

-Data structures and interfaces
+Data Structures and Interfaces
 ******************************

-initialization and deinitialization
+Initialization and Deinitialization
 ===================================

 The following APIs are provided during initialization and